nus-cs2103-AY2122S1/tp/docs/UserGuide.md

  * The salary for that date will be not included in calculation, depending on the staff's status.
 By default, the staff is recorded as present for all shifts.
- * The format of the input date is in: `YYYY-MM-DD`
+ * The format of the input date is in: `YYYY-MM-DD`.

 Format: